joalon/triedis/README.md

 # Triedis

-A small server for managing tries.
+A small server for managing in-memory tries.